open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 ### ☆ ☆ ☆ ☆ ☆ Make links to other datasets

-<span class="lead">OCDS provides spaces to give URIs to identify key dataset elements.
-By drawing on data published on the web by other agencies, and maintaining integration between your systems, you can provide links to these other data points within your OCDS data. </span>
+OCDS provides spaces to give URIs to identify key dataset elements.
+By drawing on data published on the web by other agencies, and maintaining integration between your systems, you can provide links to these other data points within your OCDS data.

 This level builds upon 4 ☆ publication, and helps to build a joined up web of data.